agsb/jelly/documents/CircuitDesign.md

 Notes:
   - In _code_ all bytes are translated in valid opcodes range, 0 to 15, not defined symbols are mapped as noop;
   - the code and copy are internal FSM operations, not allow from opcodes.
-  - yes, was more 4 possible math, one complement, shift left, shift right, reverse.
+  - yes, was more 4 possible math: one complement, shift left, shift right, reverse.

 ### External Devices